-Erik the Red brought his fellow Vikings to the southwestern shore of Greenland inside the late 900s CE.
+Erik the Red brought his fellow Vikings to the southwestern shore of Greenland in the late 900s CE.
 His positive naming of the island might not have been totally beside the point as natural fluctuations in weather supposed that he had stumbled upon Greenland while it was fairly heated.

 The Vikings introduced their European sensibilities to Greenland, including their food possibilities.
 According to Jared Diamond’s super ebook, Collapse: How Societies Choose to Fail or Succeed, the Vikings’ meals hierarchy located pork on the top, with sheep and goats similarly down.
 Fish, it appears from the excavation of Greenland Viking middens, have been barely fed on, if at all.